British Foreign Secretary and Polish Foreign Minister Waszczykowski on joint trip to Ukraine

-The two ministers will hold a series of high-level meetings with President Poroshenko, Prime Minister Groysman, Deputy Prime Minister Klympush-Tsyntsadze and Foreign Minister Klimkin.
+The 2 ministers will hold a series of high-level meetings with President Poroshenko, Prime Minister Groysman, Deputy Prime Minister Klympush-Tsyntsadze and Foreign Minister Klimkin.

-The UK and Poland are also two of the largest contributors to the OSCE’s Special Monitoring Mission to Ukraine, which monitors the ceasefire and withdrawal of heavy weapons in eastern Ukraine.
+The UK and Poland are also 2 of the largest contributors to the OSCE’s Special Monitoring Mission to Ukraine, which monitors the ceasefire and withdrawal of heavy weapons in eastern Ukraine.

 Ahead of his visit, the Foreign Secretary said:

 I am delighted to be visiting Ukraine again so soon and I am particularly pleased to be joined by Foreign Minister Waszczykowski.
 Poland is a close UK partner and we work closely on a range of foreign policy issues, including Ukraine.
 The UK will continue to play a full part on European security questions as we prepare to leave the EU.